AlexAndradeNet/appium-java-android-real-device/README.md

 1. Open the `feature` file you want to run.
 2. Go to the **Run** menu and select **Run...**.
 3. In the contextual menu, select the feature, then choose **Edit...**.
-4. In the 'Edit Configuration Settings' window, set the main class to `net.serenitybdd.cucumber.cli.Main`.
+4. In the 'Edit Configuration Settings' window, set the **main class** to `net.serenitybdd.cucumber.cli.Main`.
-5. Set the Glue field to the root package of your project (or the location of your step definitions): `net.alexandrade.mobile.features.steps`.
+5. Set the **Glue** field to the root package of your project (or the location of your step definitions): `net.alexandrade.mobile.features.steps`.
+6. Set the **VM Options** to `-Denvironment=uk`.
-6. Click **Apply**.
+7. Click **Apply**.

 For more details,
 visit [John Ferguson Smart's blog on running Cucumber Serenity feature files in IntelliJ](https://johnfergusonsmart.com/running-cucumber-serenity-feature-files-directly-intellij/).

+#### Optional: Customize Scenario Execution Template

-#### Optional: Modify the template for running scenarios
+You can customize the default settings for running Cucumber Java scenarios:

-The template is located at `.run/Template Cucumber Java.run.xml`.
+1. Navigate: Go to Run > Edit Configurations > Edit Configuration Templates >
+   Cucumber Java.

 ---

 ## 📊 Reporting

 Test execution reports are generated in the `build/reports/tests/test` directory.
 To open the report in your browser:

 - **On Mac:**